-The Government has confirmed that if there’s no deal with the EU, the UK is due to leave on 31 October 2019.
+The UK will leave the EU on 31 January 2020 unless a deal is approved or a further extension is agreed.
 As the UK prepares to leave the EU, you may be concerned about how Brexit will affect your financial products and services.
 Read our information to help with any questions you may have or decisions you may need to take.
 This information may be of interest to any consumer of financial products and services, but will be particularly relevant for individuals and small businesses.

 If the UK leaves the EU with a deal, there will be an implementation period which would mean that EU law will apply until December 2020 and protections and rights associated with your financial products and services won’t change during that period.